 * Do The Not So Obvious.
 If you’ve sent out hundreds of resumes already, and aren’t getting any responses, do something different.
 Put a picture of yourself up on the top right hand corner.
+Again, do this if you haven’t been getting any love at all, especially if your more attractive than average.
+LinkedIn profiles with picture profiles get clicked on twice more often than those profiles that don’t have pictures.
 Change your resume color to a green back ground.
 Make your objective statement a prediction on who will win the Super Bowl and why?
 Then parlay that with a follow up interview if your prediction holds true.
 If you aren’t getting any call backs, you have nothing to lose.
-I guarantee you that if you do any one of the following things above, you will stand out and get the recruiter’s attention.
+If you do any one of the following things above, you will stand out and get the recruiter’s attention.

 EXAMPLES OF GOOD RESUMES THAT GET JOBS